 Our discussion and analysis of our financial condition and results of operations are based upon our condensed consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP).
 The preparation of our financial statements requires us to make estimates and judgments that affect the reported amounts in our consolidated financial statements.
-We evaluate our estimates on an on-going basis, including those related to our revenue, inventories, goodwill, intangibles and income taxes.
+We evaluate our estimates on an on-going basis, including those related to our revenue, inventories, goodwill, long-lived and intangible assets, and income taxes.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities.
 Although actual results have historically been reasonably consistent with management's expectations, the actual results may differ from these estimates or our estimates may be affected by different assumptions or conditions.
-As a result of our acquisitions, we believe the following critical accounting estimates, in addition to those disclosed as our critical accounting estimates in the Management's Discussion and Analysis of Financial Condition and Results of Operations section of our Annual Report on Form 10-K for the fiscal year ended December 25, 2021, are the most significant to the presentation of our financial statements and require the most difficult, subjective and complex judgments.

-Except as noted below, management believes there have been no significant changes for the three and nine months ended September 24, 2022 to the items that we disclosed as our critical accounting estimates in the Management's Discussion and Analysis of Financial Condition and Results of Operations section of our Annual Report on Form 10-K for the fiscal year ended December 25, 2021.
+Management believes there have been no significant changes for the three months ended April 1, 2023 to the items that we disclosed as our critical accounting estimates in the Management's Discussion and Analysis of Financial Condition and Results of Operations section of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.